 Add fruits with any soaking liquid remaining, stir to spread fruits evenly.

-Fill prepared pan 2/3 to 3/4 full, smooth top and bake for 2 hours 10 minutes, or until skewer inserted in the centre comes out clean.
+Fill prepared pan 2/3 to 3/4 full, smooth top and bake for 2 hours 10 minutes, or until a skewer inserted in the centre comes out clean.

-Cool in the pan on top of a wire rack till completely cooled, turn out of pan.
+Cool in the pan on top of a wire rack till completely cooled, turn out of the pan.

 Brush with brandy or rum and wrap the cake in plastic wrap, then in aluminium foil and keep in a cool, dark place.
 Brush and feed with brandy or rum once a week for at least 6 weeks before serving.
 This builds the flavour of the cake and ripens it.
 Though if you are out of time or impatient, from 3 weeks will do.